Twenty-six years on the front line. Not all of it went well.

 What's in Keystone — and why

 Keystone is not a methodology I invented.
-It's one I have refined for twenty-six years across thirty-plus programmes and projects — keeping what works under load, discarding what doesn't, codifying the role distinctions, governance gates and testing structure that most SI methodologies blur.
+It's one I have refined for twenty-six years across twenty-plus programmes and projects — keeping what works under load, discarding what doesn't, codifying the role distinctions, governance gates and testing structure that most SI methodologies blur.

 The pre-drafted artefacts philosophy came from running too many workshops where the conversation was "what should we do?" instead of "is this draft right?".